UniMath/agda-unimath/src/graph-theory/connected-undirected-graphs.lagda.md

   ( is-prop; is-prop-Π )
 open import foundation.universe-levels using (Level; UU; _⊔_; lsuc; lzero)

-open import graph-theory.paths-undirected-graphs using ( path-Undirected-Graph)
 open import graph-theory.undirected-graphs using
   ( Undirected-Graph; vertex-Undirected-Graph)
+open import graph-theory.walks-undirected-graphs using ( walk-Undirected-Graph)
 ```

 ## Idea

-A graph is said to be connected if any point can be reached from any point by a path of edges
+A graph is said to be connected if any point can be reached from any point by a walk.

 ## Definition